GeoscienceAustralia/sar-pipeline/docs/pipelines/isce3_rtc.md

 # Start the container interactively and mount folders in the container so changes can be picked up
 # Here the /data/working volume is being mounted to the working directory of the container

-docker run --env-file env.secret -it --entrypoint /bin/bash -v $(pwd):/home/rtc_user/sar-pipeline -v $(pwd)/scripts:/home/rtc_user/scripts -v /data/working:/home/rtc_user/working sar-pipeline
+docker run --env-file .env -it --entrypoint /bin/bash -v $(pwd):/home/rtc_user/sar-pipeline -v $(pwd)/scripts:/home/rtc_user/scripts -v /data/working:/home/rtc_user/working sar-pipeline

 # activate environment and install code in editable mode